Graylog2/graylog2-cookbook/README.md

 ```

 ### Attributes
-Graylog2 runs currently with Java 7.
+Graylog runs currently with Java 7.
 To install the correct version set this attribute:

 ```
   "java": {
     "jdk_version": "7"
 ```
-OpenJDK and Oracle JDK is both fine for Graylog2
+OpenJDK and Oracle JDK is both fine for Graylog

-You _have_ to use a  certain version of Elasticsearch for every Graylog2 Version, currently
+You _have_ to use a  certain version of Elasticsearch for every Graylog Version, currently
-this is 1.3.4.
+this is 1.4.2.
 The cluster name should be 'graylog2':

 ```
   "elasticsearch": {
-    "version": "1.3.4",
+    "version": "1.4.2",
     "cluster": {
       "name": "graylog2"
     }
   }
 ```

-Graylog2 itself needs a secret for encryption and a hashed password for the root user.
+Graylog itself needs a secret for encryption and a hashed password for the root user.
 By default this user is called _admin_.

 You can create the secret with this shell command `pwgen -s 96 1`.